Mazurkas, Op. 56 (Chopin)

 The Op.
-56 mazurkas by Frédéric Chopin are a set of three mazurkas written for solo piano and presumably written in 1843–1844 and published in 1844.
+56 mazurkas by Frédéric Chopin are a set of three mazurkas for solo piano.
+They were presumably written in 1843–1844 and were published in 1844 with a dedication to a certain Mlle Maberly.

+The three mazurkas are in B major, C major, and C minor and are marked Allergo non tanto, Vivace, Moderato, respectively.
 A typical performance of all three mazurkas lasts around 12 minutes.

 Structure

-The 3 pieces are as follows:
+The three pieces are as follows: